ZilchEngine/ZilchDocs/zilch_documentation/handles.markdown

  - Strings are immutable and not deletable, therefore there is no need to null out instances

  #  Constructing a Handle
-It’s not often that a handle needs to be constructed manually, however the situation may arise
+It's not often that a handle needs to be constructed manually, however the situation may arise
 ```
 Handle handle;
 handle.Type = YourBoundType;